microsoft/qsharp-compiler/src/QsPasses/README.md

 pip install -r requirements.txt
 ```

-These adds the necessary environment variables to ensure that you have the `PassCI` package and all required dependencies.
+These adds the necessary environment variables to ensure that you have the `TasksCI` package and all required dependencies.

 To check the style, run